wp-plugins/bepro-listings/readme.txt

 	12. Admin Options - Control the ability for users to intereact with features and information.
 	13. Multisite - Now multisite compatible, expand the use of this plugin throughout your network.
 	14. Gallery - Works with the wordpress gallery shortcode, so its compatible with many gallery plugins

+	15. Ajax (NEW) - Search and filter on one page.
+Yes, wow is the correct phrase to use!

 = ADD ONS =
 Since version 2.0.0, you can now expand on the features of BePro Listings.
 We have added tons of wordpress hooks and filters to the system.
 Your visitors will love our file viewers, as well as the ability to play audio and video from your website.
 We have also improved how our templates are implemented.
 This provides lots of new ways to customize your listings experinece.
 Current available add-ons include: